-The Reader will transform Calderstones Mansion House into an international flagship project for shared reading, a model reading community.
-This is for everyone; we want people from the local area, the wider city of Liverpool, the rest of the UK and beyond to read, learn, play, make new friends and find new opportunities here.
+The Mansion House will become a hub of reading for pleasure and wellbeing in the beautiful, peaceful and welcoming environment of Calderstones Park, for the local community, the wider city of Liverpool, the rest of the UK and beyond to read, learn, play, make new friends and find new opportunities.

 Share the joy of reading aloud with our poetry and short story anthologies

 Happy Birthday F Scott Fitzgerald, born on this day 1896.
 So many favourites to choose from!
 What's yours? https://t.co/KImpKJ74GT - 21h ago